dipil-saud/omniauth-khan-academy/README.md

 ## Usage

-Register[http://www.khanacademy.org/api-apps/register] your app at KhanAcademy and get your consumer token and secret.
+Register[http://www.khanacademy.org/api-apps/register] your app at Khan Academy and get your consumer token and secret.

 In a Rack application: